uadmin/uadmin/docs/_build/html/_sources/getting_started.rst.txt

 Getting Started
 ===============

-Before you start, make sure you have Golang installed on your machine and configured.
+Before you start, make sure you have Golang 1.10.3 or later installed on your machine and configured.
 To install Golang, follow instructions for your OS on `Golang Downloads`_.

 If you are not familiar with Golang, we advise you to go over `Golang Tour`_.